 2] Press ‘CTRL + N’ to create a new Microsoft Excel worksheet or simply select a ‘Blank workbook’ from the first screen.

-4] Now, format the workbook, which has been left.
-Also, note, this workbook can be modified to suit your individual need.
+4] Now, format the workbook which has been left.
+Also, note that this workbook can be modified to suit your needs.

-5] In the end, go to ‘File > Save As’ to save the new worksheet with the Excel Template (.xltx or .xlt) file format.
+5] Finally, go to ‘File > Save As’ to save the new worksheet with the Excel Template (.xltx or .xlt) file format.

 6] Once you have successfully created the template, you can insert it programmatically by using the following line of code: